hamelsmu/code_search/notebooks/README.md

 ![Alt Text](./diagram/Diagram.png)

 ### Each step in the above diagram corresponds to a Jupyter notebook in this repo.
-Additionally, below is a high level description of each step:
+Below is a high level description of each step:

-[1 - Preprocess Data](https://github.com/hamelsmu/code_search/blob/master/notebooks/1%20-%20Preprocess%20Data.ipynb): describes how to get python files from gh-archive.org, and use the AST module to clean code and extract docstrings.
+[1 - Preprocess Data](https://github.com/hamelsmu/code_search/blob/master/notebooks/1%20-%20Preprocess%20Data.ipynb): describes how to get python files from BigQuery, and use the AST module to clean code and extract docstrings.

 [2 - Train Function Summarizer](https://github.com/hamelsmu/code_search/blob/master/notebooks/2%20-%20Train%20Function%20Summarizer%20With%20Keras%20%2B%20TF.ipynb): build a sequence to sequence model to predict a docstring given a python function or method.
 The primary purpose of this model is for a transfer learning task that requires the extraction of features from code.